onap/archived-holmes-rule-management/docs/platform/installation.rst

 Installation
 ------------

-In the Jakarta release, Holmes could either be deployed as an analytics application of DCAE along with the whole ONAP or be deployed in a standalone mode for the sake of saving resources.
+In the Kohn release, Holmes could either be deployed as an analytics application of DCAE along with the whole ONAP or be deployed in a standalone mode for the sake of saving resources.

 If a user wants to deploy Holmes using Helm, please refer to the OOM manual for help.